pzins/IC05/README.md

 An oriented edge from team A to team B
-- if the result attribute is > 0 : A have more victory against B
+- if the result attribute is > 0 : A has more victory against B
-- if the result attribute is < 0 : B have more victory against A
+- if the result attribute is < 0 : B has more victory against A
 - if the result attribute is = 0 : A and B have equal victories/defeats/draws